BEST FOR WEEKDAYS

 BEST FOR BEGINNERS

-Central Park's other skating options are these two smallish oval rinks, split between hockey players and skaters.
+Central Park is also home to these two smallish oval rinks, split between hockey players and skaters.
 It's not the most exciting pick, and the music is grating, but it's a good experience for anyone with crowded-rink phobia.

 BEST FOR KIDS' PARTIES